 Some of the best pinot noir and shiraz comes from the Yarra Valley.
 Head out there for a taste.
 Buy a sample.
 Buy a glass.
 Buy a bottle.
 Buy a case.
 For a full review, read Vineyard Crawl: My Yarra Valley Wine Tour.

 Do: Australian Open

 The Australian Open is held in Melbourne every January.
-Though I’m not a huge fan of tennis, I’d still attend if I happened to be in the area.
+Though I’m not a huge fan of tennis, I went to the qualifying round (see Australian Open: Amateurs Welcome).

 Avoid: The Casino

 The casino in Melbourne is like your local casino.
 There’s no party but there are people who should probably be at home instead of spending away their retirement.
 Another reason to avoid the casino is because it has special rules for blackjack where the house hits soft 17.
 Even more ridiculous is that 22 is not a bust for the house or as this article says, the Crown.

 This cost my friend some money.
 That’ll teach him to play low-limit tables.

 Aura on Flinders!
 It’s a solid choice for the right price.

 The Park Hyatt Melbourne, is Park by name only.